-PHED 313 Sports Marketing and Communication
+PHED 313 Sports Marketing and Communication 2-WSP

 Examines the unique application of marketing within a sporting environment.
-Topics cover the marketing both of sport and sport products and products non-sport through sports.
+Topics cover the marketing both of sport and sport products and of non-sport products through sports.
 Addresses the theory and application of the traditional marketing concepts of marketing planning, market segmentation and identification of target markets, sport marketing mix, branding, sponsoring, and licensing.
 Special attention to the effective application of media and public relations and the growing landscape of social media and digital communication in the sport industry.